-Minions of Mordak is a great strategical and teamwork focused experience with well balanced asymmetric gameplay.
+Minions of Mordak is a great strategical and teamwork-focused experience with a well-balanced asymmetric gameplay.
 Neither Mordak nor the heroes feel too weak or too powerful.
-It’s oozing with tongue in cheek humor, great artwork, and nice inexpensive components that won’t break the bank.
+It’s oozing with tongue-in-cheek humor, great artwork, and nice inexpensive components that won’t break the bank.

 It has a few gameplay hiccups, but it’s a smooth experience with no clunky jank to speak off.
 Nothing feels awkward, and the game is relatively easy to understand.
 The heroes are varied and the gameplay is fun.

-It’s design is clever and game is engaging.
+Its design is clever and the game is engaging.
 One versus many is a genre that’s hard to get right, but Minion’s of Mordak does it pretty solidly, barring a few sore spots.

 - 8 varied heroes

 - Highly strategic with player agency, growth, and teamwork

 - Flimsy minion cards warp pretty quick

 - The encouraged hero goal seems to be a poor strategy and the rulebook can be unclear